shahzeb-jadoon/Foodar-Website-Project/README.md

 This website is only for viewing purposes, as a display of my work, rather than for actual use.
 It is not complete, thus some links or buttons do not produce an outcome - such as the "Sign In" link or the "Register" button do not accomplish any task.

-If you have any questions or improvements that you would like me to implement, email me at shahzeb.jadoon.sj@gmail.com
+This was finished within a week, so there are lots of places where the code can be improved.
+If you have any questions or improvements that you would like me to implement, email me at shahzeb.jadoon.sj@gmail.com.